proy9714/priyadarshi-digital-garden/_pages/index.md

 - <a class="internal-link" href="deep-learning-and-ai">Deep Learning and AI</a>

-Here's a list of all that the resources the website has to offer :
+Here's a list of all the resources that the website has to offer :

 - <a class="internal-link" href="/table-of-contents">Table Of Contents</a>

+If you are a visual learner, then navigate the entire website through the knowledge graph:

+- <a class="internal-link" href="/mind-map">Knowledge Graph</a>

 <strong>Recently updated notes</strong>